BrockStech/TheLeagueFantasyFootball/Constitution.md

 * (7th – 10th, 5th, 6th, 3rd, 4th, 2nd, 1st, 11th, 12th)
   * 1st pick gets first dibs for which player/horse/ect they want in that years event
   * The event results determines the draft order
-* 9th place gets to pick what marker they want.

 ## Schedules
 * Revenge Week